karaposu/indented-logger/README.md

 ### Advanced Usage

-For advanced use cases, you can extend or modify the `CustomLogger` and `IndentFormatter` classes to suit your specific requirements.
+For advanced use cases, you can extend or modify the `IndentFormatter` class to suit your specific requirements.

 ---

-*This updated documentation reflects the latest features and enhancements made to IndentedLogger, providing you with greater control and flexibility over your logging output.*
+This README now reflects your recent changes, including the use of the `lvl` parameter for manual indentation, and simplifies the logging setup to ensure ease of use across various scenarios.